tomelam/zen/README.md

-# tomelam.github.io
+# zen.github.io

-Tom Elam's JavaScript and BiwaScheme playground.
+Mashweb's JavaScript and BiwaScheme playground.
 Mainly demos of Zen, a toolkit to enable sequential programming of web apps.
 There's nothing here yet but this README.

 See also http://mashweb.club/, https://github.com/Mashweb, https://github.com/Mashweb/seq_webapp_biwascheme, and https://github.com/tomelam.